sallareznov/tefl/README.md

 ### TTFL score history for a player
 TODO
-- add logos for teams
+- team logo for player
-- emojis

 ### Top TTFL averages
 - for each player, calculate TTFL average